 The demos were high energy and exciting, as several hundred students flooded the floor visiting over 200 submitted projects, which were set up in rows.
 It is always amazing what people are capable of building in just 36 hours.
 Projects ranged from motion controlled robot arms to multiplayer chess matches to matching services.
 The projects utilized a wide range of technology such as LeapMotion, Oculus Rift, and others.

 Judges rushed around making selections and selected a final group to pitch their creations in front of the entire crowd.
-Sean Rad, CEO and co-founder of Tinder, announced the winners.
+Sean Rad, CEO and co-founder of Tinder, announced the winners (how does Tinder work).
 First place went to Tred, which made a treadmill for the Oculus Rift.
 The team from the University of Maryland’s hack allowed gamers to not only be immersed in a 3D environment, but also move around by walking in the 3D world using a motion sensitive ground.
 Tred was popular during the demos as well as there was a long line waiting to try out the project.

 The closing ceremony wasn’t just awards.
 Sam Altman, President of Y-Combinator, spoke about the reasons to start a company and how to best optimize as a student to create successful companies in the future.
 His biggest tip?
 “Keep building.”